-In defense of an ethics complaint against him for a TV attack ad in his campaign for Miami-Dade Property Appraiser, State Rep. Eddy Gonzalez — who eddypedromust know himself that he is losing the race — said, en alta voz y con orgullo in a TV news interview that he can lie because, well, it is protected by the first amendment.
+In defense of an ethics complaint against him for a TV attack ad in his campaign for Miami-Dade Property Appraiser, State Rep. Eddy Gonzalez — who must know himself that he is losing the race — said, en alta voz y con orgullo in a TV news interview that he can lie because, well, it is protected by the first amendment.

 Really.
 I kid you not.